 Inflammation plays a key role in a number of disease processes, including dementia, heart disease, and certain cancers.
-This is why doctors recommend some patients take an aspirin every day for prevention.
-Recently, though, researchers found that even people who don’t take aspirin have a certain level of aspirin, salicylic acid, in their bloodstream.
+This is why doctors recommend some patients take an aspirin a day for prevention.
+Recently, though, researchers found that even people who don’t take aspirin have a certain level of aspirin in their bloodstream.
 Very low levels, but not all zero.
 How did it get there at all if they weren’t taking any?

-So, if it’s found in plants, what about the blood levels of those eating plant-based diets?
-Vegetarians naturally have healthy low levels of aspirin coursing through their systems, because they eat more plants—as much as some people who take aspirin as a drug.
-The problem with the drug is that it increases our risk of bleeding, like hemorrhagic stroke.
-But some studies find vegetarians have lower risk of bleeding into their brain, so by eating a plant-based diet one might be able to get some of the benefits of taking aspirin, without some of the risks.
+So, if it’s in plants, what about the blood levels of those eating plant-based diets?
+Vegetarians naturally have low levels of aspirin coursing through their systems, because they eat more plants—as much as some people who take aspirin as a drug.
+The problem with taking the drug, though, is that it increases our risk of bleeding—like hemorrhagic stroke.
+But some studies find vegetarians have a lower risk of bleeding into their brain.
+So, eating a plant-based diet, one might be able to get some of the benefits of taking aspirin, without some of the risks.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.